orblivion/orblivion/README.md

 <img src="img/lbry.png" alt="LBRY icon" width="200">

 I've done some work for [LBRY](https://lbry.com/) on a contract basis.

+### Wallet Sync Server

-My main contribution thus far has been a self-hosted server written in Go that allows users to synchronize their LBRY wallets between multiple clients.
-As of this writing, the wallet sync project overall is in progress, and it hasn't been implemented in any LBRY clients yet.
+My main contribution was a self-hosted server written in Go that allows users to synchronize their LBRY wallets between multiple clients.
+Unfortunately LBRY as a company went under before we had a chance to implement it in any clients.

 This is different from most servers in that the important user data (the wallet) needs to be encrypted.
 The server has no insight about the data with which to reconcile concurrent changes from multiple clients.
 Without careful planning, a client could (however rarely) overwrite a change created by another client, leading to data loss (private keys!).
 Every client needs to download the latest version from the server before applying new changes and pushing it back.
 This is enforced with a "sequence" number for wallets.
 There's also the potential for hostile actors.
 We ideally don't want to trust anything other than the clients.
 As such, the sequence numbers along with encrypted wallets are cryptographically signed by clients so that other clients can trust them.